MSc International Relations and Diplomacy students.

 Blackboard will be used in this class.

 The readings for the first session and recommendations for book purchases will be available on Blackboard a few weeks before the start of the class.
-These will include journal articles and book chapters.
+Journal articles and book chapters.

 Students with limited previous training in International Relations may purchase the following book for background reading:

-- Dunne, Tim, Milja Kurki and Steve Smith eds.
-2016.
-International Relations Theories, 4th edition.
-Oxford: Oxford University Press.
+Dunne, Tim, Milja Kurki and Steve Smith eds.
+2013.
+International Relations Theories, 3rd edition, Oxford: Oxford University Press.